EASEA/easea/README.md

 - NSGA-II
 Nondominated Sorting genetic algorithm II (tpl/NSGAII.tpl).
-NSGA-II is a very poular MOEA in multi-objective optimization area.
+NSGA-II is a very popular MOEA in multi-objective optimization area.
-This algorithm makes offspring by using a choosen crossover and mutation operators and selects individuals for a new generation by nondominated-sorting (NDS) and by crowding distance (CD) comarator.
+This algorithm makes offspring by using chosen crossover and mutation operators and selects individuals for a new generation by nondominated-sorting (NDS) and by crowding distance (CD) comparator.
 ```
 $ easena -nsgaii any_benchmark.ez.
 ```